balancer/balancer-v2-monorepo/README.md

 ### Directories

 - `contracts`: source code for all smart contracts in the system.
-  - `vault` stores the code for the `Vault` contract, which is split across a number of files to ease development.
+  - `vault` stores the `Vault` contract, which is split across many files for separation of concerns and clarity.
   - `pools` keeps the code for the different Pool types and related contracts, such as factories.
   - `test` holds contracts that are only used for testing purposes, often with lax access control patterns and other unsafe properties.
 - `test`: unit tests for each smart contract, using [ethers](https://docs.ethers.io/v5/) and [waffle chai matchers](https://ethereum-waffle.readthedocs.io/en/latest/matchers.html).
 The `helpers` subdirectory holds utilities used to simplify writing assertions, deploying test contracts, etc., with the overall goal of making tests more ergonomic and less verbose.
-- `lib`: miscelaneous files used for deployment, gas benchmarking, testing and so on.
+- `lib`: miscellaneous files used for deployment, gas benchmarking, testing and so on.

 This repository will soon be migrated into a monorepo, making the different contracts, interfaces and libraries easier to use by third parties.
 Stay tuned!